gustaveen/lovebomb/README.md

 # Lovebom.bz

-This is an experimental Hackday project to share "Digital hugs".
+This is an early prototype for an experimental Hackday project to share "Digital hugs".